Russia's Putin announces military operation in Ukraine - NewsBreak

 Russia's Putin announces military operation in Ukraine

-A full-blown Russian invasion could cause massive casualties and topple Ukraine’s democratically elected government.
-And the consequences of the conflict and resulting sanctions levied on Russia could reverberate throughout the world, affecting energy supplies in Europe, jolting global financial markets and threatening the post-Cold War balance on the continent.

-He said the Russian military operation aims to ensure a “demilitarization” of Ukraine.
-Putin urged Ukrainian servicemen to “immediately put down arms and go home.”

-Putin announced the military operation after the Kremlin said rebels in eastern Ukraine asked Russia for military assistance to help fend off Ukrainian “aggression."
-The announcement immediately fueled fears that Moscow was offering up a pretext for war, just as the West had warned.
+KYIV, Ukraine (AP) - The Kremlin said rebels in eastern Ukraine asked Russia for military assistance Wednesday to help fend off Ukrainian “aggression,” an announcement that immediately fueled fears that Moscow was offering up a pretext for war, just as the West had warned.

 A short time later, the Ukrainian president rejected Moscow’s claims that his country poses a threat to Russia and said a Russian invasion would cost tens of thousands of lives.